danpeirce/danpeirce.github.io/2021/expansion-3pi/README.pandoc.md

 The 3Pi Robot has an MCU on board.
 In APSC1299 the on board MCU will contain a program from Pololu that they call 3Pi serial slave.
 The MCU on the 3Pi board is wired directly to the 3Pi sensors and motor drivers.
 I will refer to this as the physical layer.
 The students will be programming the PIC18F46K42 located on the Xpress board.
 I will call this the executive layer.
 The communication between the two MCUs is via UARTs on each device.
-On the Xpress board it is UART1 that communicates with the robot physical layer at 115200 bps, no parady and no handshaking.
+On the Xpress board it is UART1 that communicates with the robot physical layer at 115200 bps, no parity and no handshaking.

 Programming the 3Pi Robot MCU requires a small programming board.
 The students will not be provided with this board as that MCU will be programmed by the technician with the following file [3pi-serial-slave.hex](3pi-serial-slave.hex) .